Facundo Machaín

-Facundo Machaín (November 26, 1845 – October 29, 1877) was President of Paraguay.
+Facundo Machaín (November 26, 1845 – October 29, 1877) was president of Paraguay.
 His period of government lasted barely one day between August 31 and September 1, 1870, but was important for the political situation and development of the country at the time.

 Early life

 Facundo Machaín Recalde was a lawyer and politician.
 He was born in Asunción on November 26, 1845.
 His parents were José Serapio Machaín y Zavala and Clara Recalde y Machaín.
 He had several siblings: Esteban, León, Raymundo (who later married his widow), Josefa (married Federico Zorraquín), Francisca (married Alberto Robinson), Emilia and Serapio Machaín.
 He was married to Clara Recalde, but had no children.

-After attending school in Asuncion he studied in Chiles Universidad Central where he graduated from Law School.
+After attending school in Asuncion he studied in Chile's Universidad Central where he graduated from Law School.
 His professor was the Argentine Andrés Bello.

 Politics

 At the end of Paraguayan War in early 1869 he returned to the recently occupied Asuncion and got involved in politics.
 He quickly became president of the political Gran Club del Pueblo and was elected to the National Assembly.
 Facundo was one of the first Paraguayan politicians who spoke in public to the people and managed to captivate the audience with his strong personality, his youth and culture.
 According to the biography written by José Segundo Decoud, Facundo was a good speaker but had difficulties with writing.
-As a lawyer he was a member of the commission that created the Constitution of 1870.
+As a lawyer he was a member of the commission that created the Constitution of 1870, and he was a contributor to Paraguay's first private newspaper, La Regeneración.

 Presidency

 The Paraguayan Provisional government of 1869 consisted of Colonel Carlos Loizaga, Cirilo Antonio Rivarola and Jose Diaz de Bedoya.
-In May 1870 José Díaz de Bedoya resigned and on August 31, 1870 Carlos Loizaga also resigned.
+In May 1870 José Díaz de Bedoya resigned and on August 31, 1870, Carlos Loizaga also resigned.
 The remaining member Antonio Rivarola was then relieved of his duties by the National Assembly which established a provisional Presidency to which he was elected and assumed post on August 31, 1870.

 Machaín was elected by 37 votes against 5.
-He swore the following oath: “I swear before the God and the Country, to fulfill truthfully my duties as President and all the dispositions of the Sovereign Constituent Convention”.
-But only 12 hours after, in a plot planned by Cirilo Antonio Rivarola, Candido Bareiro and with the help of some Allied forces, he was overthrown on September 1, 1870 in the first coup after the war.
+He swore the following oath: "I swear before the God and the Country, to fulfill truthfully my duties as President and all the dispositions of the Sovereign Constituent Convention".
+But only 12 hours after, in a plot planned by Cirilo Antonio Rivarola, Candido Bareiro and with the help of some Allied forces, he was overthrown on September 1, 1870, in the first coup after the war.

 Later career

 He was appointed to be a member of the Supreme Court of Justice in 1872.
 Despite them being political opponents, President Juan Bautista Gill appointed him as the foreign minister in June, 1874.

-In 1876 he negotiated and signed with the Argentine Minister Bernardo de Irigoyen the Machaín-Irigoyen Treaty on February 3, 1876 under which Paraguay officially ceded Misiones Province and part of Gran Chaco territory.
+In 1876 he negotiated and signed with the Argentine Minister Bernardo de Irigoyen the Machaín-Irigoyen Treaty on February 3, 1876, under which Paraguay officially ceded Misiones Province and part of Gran Chaco territory.
 It also made possible the removal of Allied occupation forces from Paraguay by July 3, 1876.